 Bleeding outside of the skull bones can lead to an accumulation of blood either above or below the thick fibrous covering (periosteum) of one of the skull bones.

 A cephalhematoma is blood accumulation below the periosteum.
 Cephalohematomas feel soft and can increase in size after birth.
 Cephalohematomas disappear on their own over weeks to months and almost never require any treatment.
 However, they should be evaluated by the pediatrician if they become red or start to drain liquid.
+Sometimes some of the blood calcifies and leaves a hard lump in the scalp.
+The lump is not dangerous, is usually hidden by hair, and requires no treatment.

 A subgaleal hemorrhage is bleeding directly under the scalp above the periosteum covering the skull bones.
 Blood in this area can spread and is not confined to one area like a cephalohematoma.
 It can cause significant blood loss and shock, which may even require a blood transfusion.
 A subgaleal hemorrhage may result from the use of forceps or a vacuum extractor, or may result from a blood clotting problem.